 Our Mission Statement

-The Study Centre promotes a hermeneutically reflected, constructive-critical theology of the Kingdom of God, which can offer reconciliation as social impulses beyond opposites in dialogue.
+The Study Center promotes a hermeneutically reflected, constructive-critical theology of the Kingdom of God which, through discourse, is able to offer societal impulses for reconciliation of differences.

-Our mission is to foster the dialogue between academic theology, the Church, and society at large.
-We do this by conducting research, teaching at the university, publishing a series of books and chiefly by organizing our annual conferences.
+Our mission is to foster dialogue between academic theology, the Church, and society as a whole.
+We do this through conducting research, university teaching, publishing a series of books, and chiefly by carrying out annual conferences.

 Our theology is rooted both in our reading of the Holy Scriptures and in our practice of worshipping in community.
 We critically engage with the hermeneutical suppositions of modernity and post-modernity, while drawing upon Christian tradition for our research.
-We further encounters between the various forms of present day Christian witness.
+Furthermore, we promote encounters between the various forms of present-day Christian witness.
 We also strive for reconciliation between different religious traditions as well as between different social divisions.
-We try to discern the signs of the times, and to contribute to the renewal of both the Church and society.
+In this endeavor, we try to discern the signs of the times in order to contribute to the renewal of both the Church and society.

 The Kingdom of God – Jesus’ central message – constitutes the focal point of our theology.
 A theology of the Kingdom is a hopeful theology which touches and challenges all aspects of life and society.

-Faith thus becomes a general orientation of life.
-By welcoming the experiences and expectations of society with respect, theological reflection serves a responsible Christian lifestyle in the context of today’s global community.
+Thus, faith orientates the totality of our lives.
+In conjunction with an appreciative reception of the experiences and expectations of society, theological reflection serves to undergird a responsible Christian form of life in the context of today’s global community.

-The study centre promotes creative theological research that is characterised:
+The Study Center promotes creative foundational theological work that is characterized by:

-- By the deep appropriation of Sacred Scripture in a confrontation of different hermeneutical approaches.
+- deep appropriation of Sacred Scripture while engaging with various hermeneutical approaches

-- By rooting in the community and worship as a vital source of all theological reflection.
+- reflected rootedness in community and church life as an essential source of theological insight

-- And finally by a discernment of the signs of the times and contributions to ecclesial and societal renewal.
+- discernment of the signs of the times and contributing to ecclesial and societal renewal